appfigures/leaf.js/README.md

 - Extendible through modules
 - Includes basic DOM manipulation with jQuery-like API
 - Output your semantic XML to HTML or plain text (TBD)
+- Runs in Node and the browser (TBD)

 ## Getting started